tvananne/ProgrammingAssignment2/README.md

 ### Taylor Van Anne - Assignment 2
 This is my assignment2 submission for the R Programming Coursera Course.

+This script demonstrates how to cache a calculation, check if a calculation has been stored recently, and uses the cached calculation instead of recalculating

+## makeCacheMatrix
+This function takes in a matrix, sets the inverse placeholder to NULL, and holds the setinv and getinv functions.
+If the set() subfunction is used, it will restore the inverse value to NULL.

+## cacheSolve
+This function tests to see if a value has been cached.
+If so, it will return that cached value.
+If not, it will calculate the inverse of the matrix and return

 ### Introduction

 This second programming assignment will require you to write an R